cfgauss/r-novice-gapminder/_extras/guide.md

 `%in%` goes through each element of its left argument, in this case the names of `x`, and asks, "Does this element occur in the second argument?".

-why can't we use `==` like before?
+Why can't we use `==` like before?
 Good question.

 ~~~
 names(x) == c('a', 'c')
 ~~~
 {: .r}

-**gives a warning**
+**Gives a warning**

-`==` works by comparing each element of its left argument to the corresponding element of its right argument.

-Here's a mock illustration:
+Since the rightmost vector is of length 2 and the leftmost is of length 5, it "recycles."

 ~~~
 c("a", "b", "c", "d", "e")  ## names of x